Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Random conductance model in unbounded domains

 Using the Markov property, we can inductively obtain

 So,

-For $Y^n=n^{-1}Y_{n^2t}$, we therefore have: for $n\ge N_0(\omega)$, $x_0\in B_E(0,n^{1/2})\cap D_n$, $x\in B_E(0,n^{1/2})\cap D_n$ and $c_*/n^{1/2}\le r'\le 1$,
+For $Y^n=n^{-1}Y_{n^2t}$, we therefore have: for $n\ge N_0(\omega)$, $x_0\in B_E(0,n^{1/2})\cap D_n$, $x\in B_E(0,n^{1/2})\cap D_n$ and $c_*/n^{1/2}\le r'\le1$,

 where $r=nr'$.
-Thus \eqref{eq:important831} holds, and so Assumption \ref{thm:assumpHC}(i) holds with $\delta_n=c_*^2/n$, $\beta=2$.
+Thus, (\ref{eqimportant831}) holds, and so Assumption \ref{teoassumpHC}(i) holds with $\delta_n=c_*^2/n$, $\beta=2$.

-Regarding Assumption \ref{thm:assumpHC}(ii) we observe that, using Theorem \ref{thm:EHIABDH}, the relevant condition can be obtained similarly to \cite[Proposition 3.2]{BarHam07}.
-(Note that Proposition 3.2 in \cite{BarHam07} is a parabolic version, whereas we just need an elliptic version.)
-Indeed, taking $(\log n)^{2/\delta}$ as $n$ in Theorem \ref{thm:EHIABDH},
+Regarding Assumption~\ref{teoassumpHC}(ii) we observe that, using Theorem~\ref{teoEHIABDH}, the relevant condition can be obtained similar to \cite{BarHam07}, Proposition~3.2.
+(Note that Proposition~3.2 in \cite{BarHam07} is a parabolic version, whereas we just need an elliptic version.)
+Indeed, taking $(\log n)^{2/\delta}$ as $n$ in Theorem~\ref{teoEHIABDH},